kibitan/masking/README.md

           AgjoEwnuNAFOhpEMTRiggcz4BNJHrv/zCFcLiwMWYNG84BwwEeECcgggoBADs=
     ```

-    A value will be implicitly converted to compatible type.
+    A value will be implicitly converted to a compatible type.
 If you prefer to explicitly convert, you could use a tag as defined in [YAML Version 1.1](http://yaml.org/spec/current.html#id2503753)

     ```yaml
       not-date: !!str 2002-04-28